Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 There are five main tables now, all_sessions, new_analytics, product_information, product_order, and fullvisitorid_location.
 In order to preserve data I still have duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.
 See questions 3 and 4 in starting_with_questions for dealing with productname and category risk areas sorting.

+The webpage time, productsku, pagetitle, and pagepathlevel1 also needs to be cleaned before fullvisitorid can become the foreign key of all_sessions with the table's own primary key.

 QA Process: